 We had the chance to visit Cuba more than 50 times and know quite well this beautiful and safe Caribbean destination.
 Cayo Santa Maria is one of the its most recently developed tourist poles, the first hotel opened its door in Dec.
 2001.

-The island is connected to the main land by a forty-eight kilometers long causeway (called Pedraplen in spanish).
-The construction of this dike started in 1989 by « Campaña de las villas ».
-The beaches and hotels are all located along the North coast of Cayo Santa Maria.
-The south is made of marshes and mangroves.
+Cayo Santa Maria is connected to the mainland by a 48 km (30 mi) causeway (called Pedraplen in spanish).
+The construction of this dike took 10 years (1989-1999) and the work was done by « Campaña de las villas ».
+The beaches and hotels are all located along the northern coastline of Cayo Santa Maria.
+The south coast is mainly dominated by marshes and mangroves.

-The land and hotels in Cayo Santa Maria are property of the Cuban government, as well as all hotels in Cuba.
-In Cayo Santa Maria the properties belong to the Gaviota Cuban Group, but joint ventures and administation contracts are given to international hotel chains (such as Melia Hotels International, HUSA hoteles, Eurostars & Blue Diamond) to help manage, promote and expand tourism in Cuba.
+The land and all hotels in Cayo Santa Maria are owned by the Cuban government, as well as all hotels in Cuba.
+In Cayo Santa Maria all properties belong to the Gaviota Cuban Group, but joint ventures and administation contracts are given to international hotel chains (such as Melia Hotels International, Eurostars, Blue Diamond and Valentin) to help manage, promote and expand tourism in Cuba.